Kinetic modeling of multiple scattering of acoustic waves in randomly heterogeneous flows: Introduction and summary

-These features call for accurate analytical and numerical models of acoustic wave propagation phenomena in unsteady, heterogeneous flows.
+Various models of acoustic wave propagation in unsteady, heterogeneous flows have been developed to analyze these phenomena.
 Iterative perturbation expansions for weakly random inhomogeneities of the ambient quantities were considered in~\cite{FRI68,WEN71} following the seminal developments of Karal \& Keller~\cite{KAR64}.
 Single-scattering approximations, or Born approximations were considered in several earlier works alike \cite{BLO46a,GUE85,KRA53,LIG53}.
 The so-called sound scattering cross-section of a plane wave experiencing scattering from wind velocity and temperature fluctuations in a small region of inhomogeneous fluid has also been proposed as a mean to characterize single-scattering in a turbulent medium \cite{KRA53,MON62}.
-Geometric acoustics or ray tracing is a popular approach to model acoustic propagation in moving media, though \cite{BLO46a,CAN77,GRO55,HAY68,KOR53,MIL21,PIE90,THO65}.
+Geometric acoustics or ray tracing is a popular approach to model sound propagation in moving media, though \cite{BLO46a,CAN77,GRO55,HAY68,KOR53,MIL21,PIE90,THO65}.
 It is a high-frequency approximation whereby the sound field is expanded in a power series of the small acoustic wavelength.
 Although it is very efficient for simulating long range propagation of intense noise (as sonic boom or explosions for example), it is limited in several configurations such as shadow zones or caustics.
 It is in addition not able to handle scattering by fine structures or turbulence and generally fails when multiple scattering occurs.
-Multiple scattering approaches are classically based upon diagrammatic expansions.
-The mean response is governed by a Dyson equation, and the mean square response is governed by a Bethe-Salpeter equation~\cite{FRI68,ISH78,OST94,SHE06}.
-Low-order truncations are subsequently applied to these equations, which are otherwise analytically intractable.
-The so-called first-order smoothing approximation (FOSA) is typically enforced for the Dyson equation, while the so-called ladder approximation is used for the Bethe-Salpeter equation.
-However the model obtained in the latter case seems to violate the principle of conservation of energy, as discussed in \emph{e.g.} \cite{HOW73} and references therein.
 Parabolic approximations are classically considered to work beyond ray acoustics and their shortcomings but have usually been limited to low Mach numbers; see for example \cite{OST94} or \cite{OST16} for a review of their actual developments.
 This limitation reduces their relevance to applications in atmospheric propagation and precludes applications in turboengine noise propagation.
 However a combination of ray acoustics and parabolic approximation for larger Mach numbers may be envisaged, as proposed in \cite{COU08}.